Developer Guide

 Implementation

-The feature is a variable contained within the Appointment
+The feature is a variable contained within the Appointment class.
+TimePeriod tracks the start and end time

 of the Appointment and contains functions to check if two appointments have clashing TimePeriods and thus

-class, which represents the time period during
+cannot both happen.
+Each Appointment class has a TimePeriod class, which represents the time period during

-class provides a function to check whether a time period overlaps
+which this appointment occurs.
+The TimePeriod class provides a function to check whether a time period overlaps

-is also used to calculate the urgency of the appointment, assigning the
+with another time period.
+TimePeriod is also used to calculate the urgency of the appointment, assigning the

 Undo feature